scribbletune/vcv/README.md

-Defunct VCV rack experiments using concept of Scibbletune.
+Defunct VCV rack experiments using the concepts from Scibbletune.
 Mostly created for learning VCV rack plugin dev and C++